mevikaskulkarni/mevikaskulkarni/README.md

-# hey there 👋 i'm vikas
+# hey there 👋 i'm vikas kulkarni

 💻 exploring **dsa in c++** & diving deep into **web development**
 ⚡ excited by projects where **software meets hardware**